discourse/message_bus/README.md

 end)

 MessageBus.configure(group_ids_lookup: proc do |env|
-  # Supply the method body for extracting and returning groups that a user belongs to when given the env.
+  # Supply the method body for extracting and returning groups to which that user belongs.
   # Can be [] or nil.

-  # Example: Retriving a user_id cookie from the request, then returning that user's groups.
+  # Example:
   request = Rack::Request.new(env)
   user_id = request.cookies["user_id"]
   user = User.find(user_id)